kcm2/ab/references/angelbeatshd.rst

 * Yuri and Hinata meet again on the roof of the classrooms, and discuss a plan to take the principal hostage.
 * They are about to take the principal hostage - Hinata has a bat and Yuri managed to sneak the gun out of the staff room, though it has no bullets left.
 * Yuri demands for God to come out, the principal doesn't know anything about it.
 He calls her insane.
-* The principal comments "why do I always have to keep dealing with this" and he further explains that he doesn't rememebr how many times it's been, and others have pulled the same stunt.
+* The principal comments "why do I always have to keep dealing with this" and he further explains that he doesn't remember how many times it's been, and others have pulled the same stunt.
 * Kanade comes into the principal's office.
 She goes to stab Hinata first but Yuri pulls her attention away.
 * Hinata tries to attack Kanade from behind, but Hand Sonic slices through the metal bat.
 * Hinata grabs Kanade's hand, and she throws him back against the wall.
 He grabs her ankle.
 She says that she doesn't want to hurt him.